 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
-They encourage members of the school community to be constantly present, attending to needs as they arise.
-They exercise their ability to be dynamic rather than static in their a given response.
-Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilitiesy.
-Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, SU/SD or lessen to any degree its the mandator responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency of Education's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+It encourages members of the school community to be constantly present, attending to needs as they arise.
+It exercises their ability to be dynamic rather than static in their responses.
+Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerability.
+Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, SU/SD or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency of Education's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.